-Business Line management and staff are responsible for day to day risk management and decision making and therefore have primary responsibility for establishing and maintaining an effective control environment (first line of defense).
+Business Line management and staff are responsible for day-to-day risk management and decision making and therefore have primary responsibility for establishing and maintaining an effective control environment (first line of defense).

-Compliance is responsible for developing, facilitating and monitoring effective risk and control framework and strategy (second line of defense), in coordination with Risk Management.
+Compliance is responsible for developing, facilitating and monitoring compliance risk and the related control framework and strategy (second line of defense), in coordination with Risk Management.
 Internal Audit performs, as part of its role, an assessment of risks and governance processes on a periodic basis to provide independent opinion on the effectiveness of the system of internal control (third line of defense).